 DEI Fellows benefit from the DEI’s exceptional academic, industrial and political links at local, national and international level.
 It is intended that Fellows will contribute to developing and promoting these links through their own research activities.
 Each Fellow is given a specific remit associated with their fellowship in relation to their research interests.
 All PhD Fellow's have a remit to support the DEI STEM outreach agenda.

-Ms Henna Bains Henna is a PhD research student in the Department of Engineering, Durham University.
-Her project is titled 'Offshore transmission system asset management under severe uncertainty' in collaboration with the Offshore Renewable Energy Catapult.
-She holds an MMath degree from Durham University.
-Research interests: offshore wind, power transmission and uncertainty handling.
+Ms Henna Bains Henna is a Post Doctoral Research Associate (PDRA) in the Department of Engineering at Durham University.
+Her research focuses on uncertainty handling in offshore wind planning, mainly supporting long-term planning decisions.
+She holds a PhD and MMath degree from Durham University.
+Research interests: offshore wind, power transmission and uncertainty quantification.

 Dr Hushan Bao Huashan received PhD from Institute of Refrigeration and Cryogenics in Shanghai Jiao Tong University, China.
 She then worked as Research Associate and then Senior Research Associate in Sir Joseph Swan Centre for Energy Research at Newcastle University before she joined Durham University as Assistant Professor in 2019.